 Not all states require lab testing.
-Ask your dispensary for a lab report before you buy.
+Ask your dispensary for a lab report before you buy it.
 If one isn’t available, make an appointment to have a sample tested by a lab, like Experientia in Denver, that works with patients.

 Not all manufacturers use organic flowers, so harmful pesticides are frequently extracted and put into the concentrate.
 Request that your extract be tested for pesticides and make sure that the results are well below the limit.